 When you’re transitioning from elementary to high school age homeschooling, there’s a shift in the need for your involvement.
 Teenagers are more developed and should be given more responsibilities in their life and learning.
 Give them a little space, let them do projects or assignments on their own or come up with their own ideas for them to give you.
 This will help learning come more easily and positively to your teen.

 Planning is important for any age of homeschooling.
-You need to understand and follow state requirements, curriculum needs, and so on.
+You do need to understand and follow state requirements, curriculum needs, and so on.
 The difference is that as kids are growing up, they may want to be involved in that and doing so can benefit you both greatly.
 Sit down with your teenager and talk to them about what is required for the year as well as work together to plan for what you want to work into the curriculum.
+Learn how to utilise the library for resources or ideas on what they would like to study.
+If you do have a homeschool budget, let them know and they can help you meet this budget, which is a great learning tool for the future.

 Integrate Life Skills